 Run for Office FAQs

-• Yes!
+Yes!
 Well, probably.
 Any resident of a New Hampshire town or city can serve on that town’s appointed boards or committees.
-Any registered voter within a New Hampshire town or city can file to run at Town Meeting Day or in city elections.
+Any registered voter within a New Hampshire town or city can file to run in town or in city elections.
 Anyone can run for State Representative who is at least 18 years old, a registered voter at the time of filing, and has lived in New Hampshire for the past two years.

 State Representatives meet at the State House in Concord during the legislative session, typically from January to June.
 During that session, Representatives will introduce and vote on legislation; serve on a committee to work on legislation before it goes to the House floor; and represent their community by learning from and responding to their constituents about the issues that matter to them.